RichardPoroszlay/Rock-Paper-Scissors/README.md

 ## TODO❕

-I would like to make the project **responsive**, so the users could play it on various devices.
+- I would like to make the project **responsive**, so the users could play it on various devices.
+- I like animations, so I'll consider to add some.

 ## Licensing 🏛